Cameras as Relative Positional Encoding: Experiments

 \subsection{Experiment Setup}

-We include metrics for several camera conditioning techniques---N\"aive and Pl\"ucker raymap encodings, CAPE~\cite{kong2024eschernet}, GTA~\cite{miyato2023gta}, and \algname{}.
+We include metrics for several camera conditioning techniques---Naive and Pl\"ucker raymap encodings, CAPE~\cite{kong2024eschernet}, GTA~\cite{miyato2023gta}, and \algname{}.
 In our experiments, GTA refers to the SE(3)+SO(2) variation studied by~\cite{miyato2023gta}, where SO(2) refers to RoPE on patch positions.
 As discussed in Section~\ref{sec:prope_method}, \algname{} adopts the self-attention mechanism and RoPE combination proposed by GTA.
 The primary difference between \algname{} and GTA is therefore the use of relative projective relationships instead of relative SE(3) relationships between cameras.

-While we also include results on additional tasks (Section~\ref{sec:task_generalization}), iur core experiments evaluate camera conditioning techniques using feedforward novel view synthesis (NVS).
+Our core experiments evaluate camera conditioning techniques using feedforward novel view synthesis (NVS).
 NVS is an ideal benchmarking task because it requires fine-grained geometric reasoning: models are trained to render scenes from target viewpoints, given only calibrated reference images and target camera parameters.
 We do this by reimplementing and training variants of LVSM~\cite{jin2024lvsm}, a state-of-the-art novel view synthesis method that originally encoded camera geometry with Pl\"ucker raymaps.
 We train and evaluate separately on the RealEstate10K~\cite{zhou2018stereo} and Objaverse~\cite{deitke2023objaverse} datasets.
-Each scene in RealEstate10K is captured with the same camera (i.e., constant intrinsics), but cameras can vary between scenes.
-The Objaverse renders we use, on the other hand, use the same camera intrinsics across the entire dataset.
+Scenes in RealEstate10K are captured with constant intrinsics, but cameras vary between scenes.
+Objaverse renders use the same camera intrinsics across the entire dataset.

 We take several steps to ensure fairness in evaluations.
-Models are trained in the same codebase, with matched hyperparameters and optimization steps.
-We pad images with a fixed embedding when raymaps are not used as input (CAPE~\cite{kong2024eschernet}, GTA~\cite{miyato2023gta}, and \algname{}); this lets all experiments use identical input, output, and overall model sizes.
-Finally, while our initial experiments use smaller model sizes ($\sim$25M parameters), we also validate larger ones in Section~\ref{sec:scaling_prope}.
+Models are trained in the same codebase, with matched hyperparameters and training steps.
+All main experiments use identical input, output, and overall model sizes ($\sim$25M parameters); we also validate larger models in Section~\ref{sec:scaling_prope}.
 More details are provided in Appendix~\ref{app:lvsm_details}.